dulo-tech/xlog/README.md

 	logger = xlog.NewMultiLogger("testing", files, xdt.Debug)

     // Change the way the log messages are formatted.
 The xlog.Formatter interface
-    // requires a format string and a name.
+    // requires a format string.
 The format string defines how the
     // log messages are formatted.
-The name is the same value you would pass to
-    // a new xdt.Logger instance.
 Several placeholders can be used in the format
     // string, which will be replaced by actual values:
     //
     // {date} The datetime when the message was logged.
-    // {name} The name of the logger/formatter.
+    // {name} The name of the logger.
     // {level} A string representation of the log level.
     // {message} The message that was logged. logger.Formatter = xlog.NewDefaultFormatter(
         "{date} {name} - {level} - {message}",
-        "testing",
     )

     // Outputs: 2014-11-15 09:54:16.278 testing - DEBUG - This is a debug test.